-Would you like some easy to use options to customize your form fields?
-Within WPForms, each field comes along with a bunch of built-in ways to let you build a more custom form.
-In this tutorial, we’ll discuss the many options available to customize fields in your forms.
+Would you like some easy-to-use options to customize your form fields?
+Each WPForms field comes with a bunch of built-in ways to let you build forms to meet your specific needs.

-Standard Field Options
+General Field Options

-Change Field Label Text
+Changing Field Label Text

-Add Description Text
+Adding Description Text

-You can also optionally add Description text to your form fields.
+You can also choose to add Description text to your form fields.

 For more details, please see our tutorial on adding extra text to your forms.

-Require a Field
+Requiring a Field

-If a user skips a required field and tries to submit the form, a validation message will display reminding them to fill out that field.
+If a user skips a required field and tries to submit the form, a validation message will display, reminding them to fill out that field.

 Note: Did you know that you can customize validation message text?
 For details, please see our validation message tutorial.